-- Take time to notice the way my food feels, smells, and looks before tasting it. - Set aside 20 minutes to take a break from my homework and eat instead of doing them at the same time.

-- Try eating lunch without my phone twice a week and pay attention to how that changes my lunch experience. - Choose a different snack that I would enjoy more. - Add sauces, spices, or dessert to the meal so I enjoy it more.
+- Take time to notice the way my food feels, smells, and looks before tasting it. - Try eating lunch without my phone twice a week and pay attention to how that changes my lunch experience. - Choose a different snack that I would enjoy more. - Add sauces, spices, or dessert to the meal so I enjoy it more.

 In question 3 you reflected on a recent meal or snack you ate.
 If you were able to have eaten that meal more mindfully, would any of your answers change?

 Why or why not?